arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ### Installing and Running Turtlesim

 You will see a bash prompt once you are inside the Docker container.
-The container has ROS2 pre-installed, but we need to set up the ROS2 environment and install the turtlesim package.
+The container has ROS 2 pre-installed, but we need to set up the ROS 2 environment and install the turtlesim package.

-Start by sourcing the ROS2 setup script, which configures all the necessary ROS2 environment variables and paths:
+Start by sourcing the ROS 2 setup script, which configures all the necessary ROS 2 environment variables and paths:

 ```bash
 source /opt/ros/jazzy/setup.bash
 ```

-This command initializes the ROS2 workspace, making all ROS2 commands and tools available in your current shell session.
-Without this step, ROS2 commands won't be recognized.
+This command initializes the ROS 2 workspace, making all ROS 2 commands and tools available in your current shell session.
+Without this step, ROS 2 commands won't be recognized.

-Next, install the `turtlesim` package, which is not included in the base ROS2 image.
+Next, install the `turtlesim` package, which is not included in the base ROS 2 image.
 Update the package list and install `turtlesim`:

 ```bash
 apt-get update && apt-get install -y ros-jazzy-turtlesim